SonyCSLParis/web-services/README.md

 # Web-Services

-A Package to search for particular entities or URI in different open-access APIs in Common Lisp.
+A Package to search for data in different open-access APIs in Common Lisp.

+## Contributors:

+    Martina Galletti - martina.galletti@sony.com
+    Dr. Remi van Trijp - remi.vantrijp@sony.com

+## Introduction

+The goal of this package is to interface Babel with different web services APIs.
+The different APIs can be queried using some specific functions which send a request to the APIs specified and encode the results into a Lisp list.

-The APIs accessible with this package are :
+The APIs accessible with this package are (for now) :

       1. Dictionaries and Thesaurus:
         * 1.1.
 Words API (https://www.wordsapi.com/),